Art in Tanzania internship program

 “All my family is Muslim; we believe in God, and my mom prays five times a day, as well as my sister.”
 Her other sister changed when she met this Christian man.
 Everyone was okay with it, except Hadija’s granddad.
 He was really against it.
 He felt like he was losing one of his grandkids.
 When you change religion, it is viewed as if you want to reach a higher level of religious perfection, which discredits your initial religion in your choice to change.
 Afterwards, it went fine.
 He was against it in words, never in a violent way.

-Tanzania is different from other countries, especially from other African East Coast countries.
+Tanzania differs from other countries, particularly those on the East African coast.
 “The first president we had told us: there will be no war in this country.”
-Julius Nyerere stayed 30 years as Tanzania’s president.
+Julius Nyerere served as Tanzania’s president for 30 years.
 He never installed a dictatorial regime.
 There is over 50 different tribes and many different religions.
 Everybody can believe in what they want and practice whatever religion they want, as long as it doesn’t break the government’s rules.
 “When we were seeking independence, Julius Nyerere went to one of the mosques in Bagamoyo, even if he is Christian, and prayed with Muslims all night for the country’s independence.
 It just shows that we have the same God.
 He said to us: we will not fight for independence; there will be no blood in our hands.
-We are just going to have a peaceful way of getting independence.
+We are going to achieve independence peacefully.
 Let’s pray to God together.”

 Our first president created this strong belief: we are all related.
 Believe in whatever you want, but don’t break the constitution’s rules because they are the same as what the Quran and the Bible say: don’t kill because you will be punished.